Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Food Cost = Total cost of all ingredients in a recipe ÷ Number of portions it produces

-Fresh cooking ingredients
+Fresh ingredients for cooking

 Total control